-2.2.1 Ensure the City obtains results of groundwater monitoring undertaken by the Water Corporation.
+Develop an awareness campaign that informs the community about the effects of turf clippings entering the City's water bodies.1 Development Awareness campaign developed by Dec 2007.
+016 Ensure the City obtains results of groundwater monitoring undertaken by the Water Corporation.
 Ongoing Results are reported annually.
-2.2.2 Ensure that appropriate information systems for water quality management, data collection, monitoring and reporting are in place and accessible to the community.
+Ensure that appropriate information systems for water quality management, data collection, monitoring and reporting are in place and accessible to the community.
 Development Water quality information is reported annually.
-2.2.3 Develop community information sources and awareness campaigns to assist the community and developers in installing safe, approved greywater systems and rainwater collection tanks within the City.2 Development Awareness campaign developed and implemented during the 4-year outlook of the Plan.
+Develop community information sources and awareness campaigns to assist the community and developers in installing greywater systems and rainwater collection tanks within the City.2 Development Awareness campaign developed and implemented during the 4-year outlook of the Plan.